MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 <center><img src="{{ site.cdn }}imgs/202311/PXL_20231105_103035341.jpg" style="max-width:100%;"/></center>

 The whole process did not verify tickets at all, which means anyone can sneak in.
-Inside the Town Hall, it was still quite empty.
+Actually, there was one lady sneaked into the SVIP seat. 🥲 Inside the Town Hall, it was still quite empty.

 <center><img src="{{ site.cdn }}imgs/202311/PXL_20231105_080255845.jpg" style="max-width:100%;"/></center>